 3. Snakes Are Immune To Their Own Venom

-Everyone in the world knows one thing about snakes: they can be venomous and when a species chooses to, this venom can prove fatal when it comes in contact with the blood.
+Everyone in the world knows one thing about snakes: they can be venomous and when a species is, this venom can prove fatal when it comes in contact with the blood.

-However, there’s an interesting twist: when it comes in contact with the blood of a species not of its own.
+However, there’s an interesting twist: when it comes in contact with the blood of a species, not of its own kind.

 In other words, the zootoxins that greatly facilitate both the immobilization of prey and also acts as a standard defense against threats do nothing to both the carrier or members of its own species.